ironsketch/ironsketch.github.io/sos.md

 ##### 02/20/18

+This walk through talks about having something that can process Matrix Algebra.
+Which sounds like to me like arrays and math.
+But I installed Armadillo just in case.
+And it is nice to be able to plot graphs (also recommended by the tutorial).
+In the future I would like to cat the info to a file and modify that in [https://processing.org/](https://processing.org/) but for now I will install PlotUtils. [https://www.gnu.org/software/plotutils/](https://www.gnu.org/software/plotutils/)

 The teacher talked about learning how to make a basic Nueral Network in C++ since the school has had students do that in the past.
 That seems like fun and gives me a direct direction.
 I found a good blog to read which I will start today. [http://code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/](http://code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/)

 ##### 02/19/18